cataniamatt/docker-guide/README.md

 ```
 docker rmi image_name
 ```
-The '-f' tag can be used to force delete an image that is being used by a running container.

 ## Running a container
 If the image build is successful and there are no errors within the code, a container can be initialised using it.
 This can be done by executing the following command: